-City of Naples Five Year Sustainability Report Presented March 2014 continue, to consider what changes may affect the future finances, to ensure that the City is heading in the right direction and to provide information that will avoid future financial surprises.
+The purpose of the 2014 Five Year Sustainability Report is to analyze what the future will hold for the City if the current financial trends continue, to consider what changes may affect the future finances, to ensure that the City is heading in the right direction and to provide information that will avoid future financial surprises.
 Knowing, acknowledging and preparing for financial changes and challenges will help the City Council continue to control the City's strong financial standing.